flashcordon/big-history/Mystères-physique.md

 2. a homogeneous and isotropic universe (cosmological principle),
 3. the microphysics of the Standard Model of particle physics, and
 4. the particle content of the Standard Model, supplemented by dark matter and dark energy.

 - Measuring the primordial abundance of any light element remains challenging.
 The BBN levels set at z ∼ 1010 are reliably accessible only in sites at z ≤ 3 and often z ∼ 0.
 Other nucleosynthesis processes have intervened, as evidenced by the nonzero metallicity of all known astrophysical systems.
 Thus, one seeks to measure light elements in the most metal-poor systems, then to obtain primordial abundances requires extrapolation to zero metallicity.

 - Deuterium can be measured directly at high redshift.
 It is present in distant neutral hydrogen gas clouds, which are observed in absorption along sight lines to distant quasars.
 At present, there are seven systems with robust deuterium measurements (33–38).
 These lie around redshift z ∼ 3 and have a metallicity that is ∼10−2 that of solar system material; thus, deuterium should be essentially primordial.
-- 4 He can be measured in emission from nearby metal-poor galaxies (extragalactic H II regions).
-- 3 He is at present accessible only in our Galaxy’s interstellar medium (44).
-This unfortunately means it cannot be measured at low metallicity, and so its primordial abundance cannot be deter- mined reliably (45); we do not use 3 He to constrain BBN.

 - Lithium is measured in the atmospheres of metal-poor stars in the stellar halo (Pop- ulation II) of our Galaxy.
 Due to convective motions, surface material can be dragged to the hot stellar interior, where lithium is burned readily; this effect is evidenced by low lithium abundances